Mr94t3z/jadwal-uas-app/readme.md

-# Full stack Vaadin and Spring Boot demo app
+# Full stack Vaadin and Spring Boot Jadwal UAS

 ![Vaadin and Spring Boot example with JPA and H2](screenshot.png)